marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 ### Observability in Postgres

-This talk was about using `postgres_exporter` to monitor Posgres from Prometheus, which is something we should probably look into for cloud services as well as our database traffic grow.
+This talk was about using `postgres_exporter` to monitor Postgres from Prometheus, which is something we should probably look into for cloud services as well as our database traffic grow.
 It was also about some future developments of a internal postgres prometheus exporter, but this seems rather further away.
 Likewise it covered some potential support for postgres query